Yoohoo-cf/oop-virtual-coffee_machine/README.md

 ## Acknowledgments
 Thanks to all the coffee enthusiasts and developers who inspired and contributed to this simulation project.

-I hope you enjoy brewing virtual coffee with our object-oriented coffee machine simulator!
+Hope you enjoy brewing virtual coffee with our object-oriented coffee machine simulator!